Yoast/wordpress-seo/.github/PULL_REQUEST_TEMPLATE.md

 ## Other environments

-* [ ] This PR also affects other environments and needs to be tested there.
+* [ ] This PR also affects Shopify.
+I have added a separate changelog entry preceded by `[Shopify]` and testing instructions.

 ## Documentation